-A final growth area in the study of emotion perception is a focus on how emotion perception is shaped by features of the social context (Barrett et al., 2011; Hess & Hareli, 2017; Scherer, 1986).
+A final growth area in the study of emotion perception is a focus on how emotion perception is shaped by features of the social context (Barrett et al. 2011; Hess and Hareli 2017; Scherer 1986).
 An important source of contextual shaping of emotion perception is, of course, culture.
 Cultures vary greatly in their prioritization and understanding of emotion concepts, knowledge, and representations, so culture will necessarily influence the perception of emotion in expression.
 For example, cultures vary in their attention to the surrounding context of an expression.
-In one paradigmatic experiment, Masuda and colleagues showed Japanese and American participants cartoon figures with various facial expressions (Masuda, Ellsworth, Mesquita, Leu, & van de Veerdonk, 2004).
+In one paradigmatic experiment, Masuda and colleagues showed Japanese and American participants cartoon figures with various facial expressions (Masuda et al. 2004).
 The central, target face was always surrounded by smaller, less salient faces, that displayed expressions that were dissimilar to those of the target.
 Japanese participants' judgments about the central target's facial expression were more influenced by the surrounding faces than were judgments made by Americans -who tended to restrict their focus to the expression shown by the central target.
-Differences between groups of perceivers have also been found for populations that differ on other dimensions than culture. such as social class.
-In this vein, Kraus and colleagues have found that lower class individuals - more oriented to the social context than upper class individuals - also incorporate contextual information into their judgments of expressive behavior to a greater extent (Kraus et al., 2010).
+Differences between groups of perceivers have also been found for populations that differ on other dimensions than culture, such as social class.
+In this vein, Kraus and colleagues have found that lower class individuals-more oriented to the social context than upper class individuals-also